v1ggs/gulp-website-builder/README.md

 -  add developer info (in a comment) at the top of CSS files (in 'prod' environment)
 -  humans.txt is being updated on each build

+> If the CSS does not work, check purgeCSS rejected file, to see if the selector has been removed.
+> It happens with selectors dinamically created with Javascript - e.g. element.classlist.add(someVar + '--some-modifier').
+> Such selectors purgeCSS can't see.
+> Use SCSS config to add selectors that should always be kept.

 ### JavaScript

 -  clean output folder before every build